benchristel/verse/docs/beginner/index.md

 This line of code forms the backbone of our program.
 All our other code will go between the curly braces `{ ... }`.

-When you're done with that, the word "OK" should be shown in a green bubble at the top right of the editor, to indicate that the computer understands what you typed.
+Once you've typed that out, the word "OK" should be shown in a green bubble at the top right of the editor.
+This indicates that the computer understands what you typed.
 If it says "Can't run" instead, check your work and make sure it matches the example.
+Computers are very picky about the code they'll accept.

 Now let's define a **function** that will put our "Hello, World" message on the screen.
 A *function* is a list of instructions for the computer that tell it how to perform some task and give us back the result.
-If you think of the computer as a cook, a function is like a recipe.
+If you think of the computer as a restaurant cook, a function is like a recipe that tells it how to make one of the items on the menu.

 To define a function, we first have to give it a name.
 Most of the time when we create a function, we can choose